Diversified Family Farm in the Foothills of Tunbridge, Vermont

 Spilanthes (Spilanth acmela), "Tootheache Plant"

-Thyme (Thymus vulgaris), German Winter
+Thyme (Thymus vulgaris), English

 The Plants